Overdamped quasibound states inside a Schwarzschild black hole: Overdamped quasibound states inside a black hole

+In this work, we are interested in wave behavior which is not within the geometric optics limit.
 By Eq. \eqref{RW_equation}, the internal minimum for axial gravitational perturbations can sustain bound states, each with negative effective energy $\omega^2$, as shown in the first row of Fig. \ref{fig:wavefunctions}.
 We focus on the simple case in which the effective energy is real.
 Thus, $\omega=i \omega_\mathrm{I}$ is purely imaginary, i.e., overdamped.
 Since only the square of $\omega$ appears in Eq. \eqref{RW_equation}, the same spatial solution is obtained regardless of the sign of $\omega_\mathrm{I}$.
 This sign is determined by the ingoing boundary condition at the horizon.
 We consider the region of $r_*$ to the left of the potential minimum in Fig. \ref{fig:potential}(b), where $V_\mathrm{RW}$ is negligible in Eq. \eqref{RW_equation}.
 The wavefunction $\psi$ should decay exponentially there for decreasing $r_*$, so $\psi\sim\mathrm{exp}(|\omega_\mathrm{I}| r_*)$.
 Furthermore, the RW master function is given by $\Psi(t,r)= \mathrm{exp}(-i\omega t) \psi(r) = \mathrm{exp}(\omega_\mathrm{I} t) \psi(r)$, where $t$ is the Schwarzschild time coordinate.
 When $\omega_\mathrm{I}>0$, then $\Psi\sim\mathrm{exp}(\omega_\mathrm{I} v)$, where $v\equiv t+r_*$ the ingoing null coordinate.
 Since $\Psi$ is a function of $v$, it is ingoing at the horizon, which is physically required due to the fact that the event horizon is a one-way hypersurface where anything that reaches it inevitably fall into the BH.
 A similar calculation for $\omega_\mathrm{I}<0$ shows that $\Psi\sim\mathrm{exp}(\omega_\mathrm{I} u)$ where $u\equiv t-r_*$ is the outgoing null coordinate.
 There is no outgoing information from the BH interior whatsoever, so we must use $\omega_\mathrm{I}>0$ to satisfy the boundary condition at the event horizon.

 On the other hand, since $r_*\sim-r^2/4M$ as $r\to 0$, the potential \eqref{eq4} diverges as $3/4r_*^2$ close to the singularity.
-Solving Eq. \eqref{RW_equation} analytically in the limit $r\rightarrow 0$ demonstrates that $\psi\sim(-r_* )^{3/2}$.
+In this limit, Eq. \eqref{RW_equation} has a bound analytic solution of the form $\psi\sim(-r_* )^{3/2}$.
 In summary, the internal boundary conditions for axial perturbations are